 A little way up a narrow old street called St James’s, off the Old Steine (Brighton’s main thoroughfare) and opposite the Royal Pavilion, Redroaster, an original and independent coffee house, has been embedded in the heart of the city for many years.
 As Ian Boughton says in 'Coffee-house Capers', "Redroaster in Brighton, a very well-regarded coffee-house, was way ahead of the much vaunted vogue for 'roaster-retailers' or people who roast on their own premises."
 Coffee blogger Damn Fine Joe notes: "Redroaster is a legendary coffee house and roasterie in Brighton, that has been producing gourmet coffee for well over a decade".
-Redroaster is recommended by The New York Times as a 'go-to destination' in their new book, '36 Hours: 125 Weekends in Europe'.
-Deputy Prime Minister Nick Clegg chose to visit Redroaster, when he was in Brighton for the Lib Dem conference (see the Diary).
+The coffee house is also recommended by The New York Times as a 'go-to destination' in their book, '36 Hours: 125 Weekends in Europe'.

-Their House blend has been described as: "A great full rounded flavour that cloaks the mouth like a velvet muffler.
+Tim Hume, managing director, does not compromise on the quality of their coffee beans and is committed to paying a fair price for the same commitment to quality from the producers (see 'Sourcing green beans', under Wholesale).
+Redroaster's House blend has been described as: "A great full rounded flavour that cloaks the mouth like a velvet muffler.
 It then reveals itself with light, tart cherry notes that can be clearly picked out and are felt right down to the back of the palette.
 The honeyed sweetness remained strong along with some hints of spice and a gentle backing of dry tannin tones.
 The after taste was creamy, smooth and with a light zestyness".
-In 2009 Dark Star created a coffee beer using Redroaster's House Blend which won the Best Speciality Ale in the World award (see Customer of the Month under About Coffee to find out more).

-More than just a cafe, in the evenings Redroaster transforms into a licensed venue hosting a regular tango-dancing club, poetry and spoken word events, plays and book launches, as well as occasional gigs by touring and local musicians.
-Kate Nash, Oscar-winning Adele (see picture under Testimonials) and The Sons of Noel and Adrian have all performed here.
+More than just a cafe, in the evenings Redroaster transforms into a licensed venue hosting a regular tango-dancing club, poetry readings, plays and book launches, as well as occasional gigs by touring and local musicians.
+Kate Nash, Oscar-winning singer Adele (see picture under Testimonials) and The Sons of Noel and Adrian have all performed here.